Hugo-Chia/tp/docs/UserGuide.md

 <box type="tip" seamless class="tip-custom">

-Use `viewp` first to view the appointment list of a specified patient
+Use `viewp` first to view the appointment list of a specified patient.

 </box>